 What Results Can They Provide

-If they don’t exactly have a ton of followers and you’re not really sure as what the impact they can have is, but you still want to work with them, you could perhaps offer a discounted stay in exchange for a couple of posts.
+If they don't exactly have a ton of followers and you're not sure what the impact they can have is, but you still want to work with them, you could perhaps offer a discounted stay in exchange for a couple of posts.
 This way, you could see if the exposure amounts to anything, and if not, you still made some money off of the stay and now have some extra photos you can use.

-Just because an “influencer” has a lot of followers on social media and claims to have done all of these impressive accolades, doesn’t meant it’s true.
-They could just be milking hotels for free stays, fully knowing they can’t provide much value in return.
+Just because an "influencer" has a lot of followers on social media and claims to have done all of these impressive accolades doesn't mean it's true.
+They could just be milking hotels for free stays, fully knowing they can't provide much value in return.
 Make sure to come up with a plan to vet all potential influencers and only work with ones that you know could benefit the property.